Who's Running, Who Voted Against Him, and How Many Votes Are Needed? What to Know About House Speaker Election

 HOW WILL IT GET RESOLVED?

-It remains unclear if and when McCarthy passes the threshold to become the next speaker of the House.
+It remains unclear if and when McCarthy will pass the threshold to become the next speaker of the House.
 The current number of Republicans who have pledged support to other candidates is at 20, with some suspecting that list will grow.

 The California Republican vowed to keep fighting despite losing in multiple rounds of voting.